-With an 8.1% increase in reported crime it would have been an incredible achievement to have also increased the outcome rate.
-The proportion of crimes where a positive outcome was achieved was 3.3% lower than last year.
+With an 8.1% increase in reported crime we would not have expected to see an increase in the outcome rate with the same resource input and the proportion of crimes where a positive outcome was achieved was 3.3% lower than last year.
 In absolute terms this represents 2,635 fewer cases with an outcome.